speedtracker/speedtracker.org/docs.md

 You can choose to cancel these at any time by removing the `interval` property from the profile.

+**Please note:** This feature is still under development.
+If your scheduled tests stop firing, you might need to request one manually so that it triggers the scheduled ones again.

 <h2 id="alerts">4.3.
 Alerts</h2>

 If you define [performance budgets](#budgets), you can choose to receive alerts when any of the metrics goes above its budget.
 Currently, notifications can be delivered via e-mail or Slack messages.